marceld/Titanic/README.md

-# Kaggle's Titanic: Machine Learning from Disaster
+# Machine Learning from Disaster
+Kaggle competition

 Using classifier models from the scikit-learn machine learning library and jupyter notebooks, the best solution has an accuracy of 0.775.